Last Updated on May 17, 2019 by Irene Seto

 Welcome to the new Central Library!
 This new icon in Calgary’s East Village area was four years in the making, but it is totally worth the wait when you finally see inside this newly reimagined library.
 In the digital age we now live in, it may seem like libraries no longer have a place in society.
 But the new Central Library will offer up so much more than books as it sets itself up to be a truly collaborative community hub to help Calgarians learn, grow, and connect with others.
 And best of all it is completely FREE for all visitors!
-Calgarians should be very proud and excited that this world-class facility is here in Calgary.
+Calgarians should be very proud and excited of this world-class facility right here in Calgary.

 Here’s a behind-the-scenes look at the beautiful spaces and places that you will fall in love with at the new Central Library.